kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 logic and a sidecar providing networking access (Istio), logging (opentelemetry collector), or orchestration features.
 In some cases sidecar containers are critical for the user container functioning as they provide a basic infrastructure for the user container to run in.
-In such cases it is beneficial to not apply the exponential backoff to the sidecar container restarts and keep it at a low constant value.
+In such cases it is considered beneficial to not apply the exponential backoff to the sidecar container restarts and keep it at a low constant value.

 This is especially true for cases when the sidecar is killed by infrastructure (e.g. OOMKill) as it may have happened for reasons independent from the sidecar